Deception Island incident: The incident

-As part of its summer campaign of 1952-53, the Argentine Navy dispatched several ships to Antarctica to rotate garrisons, resupply and repair their bases, and begin the construction of a new facility in Deception Island to perform scientific work.
+As part of its summer campaign of 1952–53, the Argentine Navy dispatched several ships to Antarctica to rotate garrisons, resupply and repair their bases, and begin the construction of a new facility in Deception Island to perform scientific work.

 On 13 January 1953, Argentine transport ship ARA Bahia Aguirre tried to enter Whalers Bay to unload men and supplies in order to build the new facility, but the bay was blocked by large chunks of ice; personnel and materials had to be transferred to the much smaller trawler ARA Chiriguano, which took over the operation.
 Construction began on 14 January.
 The site was located roughly 365 meters (1200 ft) from the British Station B and adjacent to a runway that the British garrison used to launch reconnaissance flights.
 Part of the runway was also used as a football field.

 British personnel in Station B noticed the construction and Base Leader W. Clarke delivered a note of protest later that day, claiming the island was British territory.
 The Argentines replied with a note of protest of their own.
-ARA Chiriguano left Deception Island on the 16th to assist ARA Sanavirón (also a trawler) which was trying to return to Ushuaia at 2 knots after three of its propeller blades suffered damage hitting a chunk of ice in the vicinity of Hope Bay, 186km (115 miles) from Deception Island.
+ARA Chiriguano left Deception Island on the 16th to assist ARA Sanavirón (also a trawler) which was trying to return to Ushuaia at 2 knots after three of its propeller blades suffered damage hitting a chunk of ice in the vicinity of Hope Bay, 186 km (115 miles) from Deception Island.
 Construction finished on the 17th, and the base was inaugurated early on the 18th by Captain Rodolfo N. Panzarini, commander of the Argentine Navy's Antarctic Task Force.
 The base was named "Teniente Cándido de Lasala" after a Navy officer who died in the British invasions of the River Plate.
 It would be garrisoned by four men- one officer (Lieutenant Jorge D. Chihigaren) two sailors (Corporals Acosta and Blázquez) and one scientist (Geologist Luis Vullo).
 ARA Bahia Aguirre left Deception Island on the 19th to help trawl the Sanavirón.
 On the same day, British frigate arrived to Whalers Bay and delivered a new note of protest to the base, claiming that the Argentines were trespassing on British territory.
 In response, tanker ARA Punta Ninfas (which had been assisting the Sanavirón) sailed to the island and delivered a response to the Snipe, claiming that it was the British who were trespassing.
 On 23 January, Chilean ships Lientur and Leucotón moored close by and began building their own base 200 m west of the Lasala installation.
 They left on 7 February.